typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 #### About Chirper

 Chirper is a Lagom-based microservices system that aims to simulate a Twitter-like website.
-It's configured for both Maven and SBT builds, and this guide will demonstrate how artifacts built using both build tools are deployed to Kubernetes.
+It's configured for both Maven and sbt builds, and this guide will demonstrate how artifacts built using both build tools are deployed to Kubernetes.
 Chirper has already been configured for deployment on Kubernetes.
 The guides below detail this configuration so that you can emulate it in your own project.